MacKenia/CQNU-helper/README.md

 You can add some python code and made it to connect network when your computer start up.

+## LoginIntoCqnu.sh

+You can use this script to login to your campus network or use it to automatic jobs.

+features:

+- Ignore login type
+- Add as automated tasks

+You can login without python in tiny linux system but you still need `curl` in your system.

 ## Ms_book.py

 > extend form 07's script